sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-01_abhyantara-dhyana-of-the-shrikula-system.md

 +++
-title = "Abhyantara dhyAna of the shrIkulaxa0system."
+title = "Abhyantara dhyAna of the shrIkula system."

 +++
 *taDil-lekhA-tanvIM tapana-shashi-vaishvAnara-mayIM